syncfusion-content/flutter-docs/Flutter/datagrid/pull-to-refresh.md

 ## Programmatic Pull to Refresh

-The data grid provides the support to show refresh indicator programmatically.
-You can simply call refresh indicator by providing `GlobalKey` value to the `SfDataGrid` and call `GlobalKey.refresh()` method to show refresh indicator programmatically.
-The global key type should be `SfDataGridState`.
-By default, it shows a refresh indicator whenever it is called.
-If you want to refresh data without showing a refresh indicator, you can set false to the `showRefreshIndicator` optional parameter like `GlobalKey.refresh(false)`.
+The Flutter DataTable provides the support show refresh indicator programmatically.

+If you want to refresh data without showing a refresh indicator, you can pass `false` to the `showRefreshIndicator` optional parameter of `refresh` method.
+By doing this, `DataGridSource.handleRefresh` method will be called without showing the `RefreshIndicator` in UI.

 {% tabs %}
 {% highlight Dart %}